 The Splintercat is one of few Fearsome critters with an actual location linked to it: Oregon’s “Splintercat Creek” was named after local sightings in the woods near the town's observatory.
 The town uses the fearsome flying feline as a mascot.

-(due to burnout from drawing so many ordinary looking cats, i decided to to base mine off of the slightly sillier version included in ArtChilds "Yarns of the Big Woods")
+(due to burnout from drawing so many ordinary-looking cats, I decided to base mine off of the slightly sillier version included in ArtChilds "Yarns of the Big Woods")

-• Pop culture: The splintercat appears in the 1974 book The Last of the Really Great Whangdoodles by Julie Andrews Edwards.
+• Pop culture: A splintercat also appears in The Last of the Really Great Whangdoodles by Julie Andrews Edwards.

 Sticker Art by @Samkalensky (yo thats me!) - Part of my Fearsome Critters and Cryptids sticker collection, weather resistant 4" sticker.
 Check my shop & follow @samkalensky for many more!